260 songs from J. Scott Bovitz and friends

 Nasty two bar groove (a two bar bass and drum loop)

-For more about musician, photographer, and bankruptcy attorney J. Scott Bovitz, please go to http://bovitz.com.
+For more about composer/musician/mixer/producer, photographer, and bankruptcy attorney J. Scott Bovitz, please visit bovitz.com.